daleao/sdv/Modules/Taxes/README.md

 ### Income Tax

-The Ferngill Revenue Service (FRS) will calculate your due federal obligations based on your Shipping Bin income.
-This adds a new gameplay element and a reason to prefer doing business locally, and also affords the player a choice to become a tax evader.
+The Ferngill Revenue Service (FRS) will calculate your due federal obligations **based on Shipping Bin income only**.
+Right away this adds a reason to prefer selling your goods locally, instead of dumping everything into the Shipping Bin.
+This also forces the player to engage with the town and the villagers more frequently.
+The choice is yours between practicality and optimality.

 By default, the FRS defines 7 tax brackets for the individual taxpayer, modeled after the United States Of America, with 37% as the highest bracket for income tax.
 But these brackets and their respective thresholds are all configurable.